CoopHive/markdown-converter/README.md

 ## Part 1: Processing Research Papers

-This section explains how to automate the conversion of research papers (PDFs) into markdown format, extract metadata, and insert the processed documents into custom databases.
+This section explains how to the conversion of research papers (PDFs) into markdown format, extract metadata, and insert the processed documents into custom databases.

 ### Prerequisites